-Problem Solving Treatment (PST), also known as Problem-Solving Treatment – Primary Care (PST-PC), teaches and empowers patients to solve the here-and-now problems contributing to their depression and helps increase self-efficacy.
+Problem Solving Treatment (PST), also known as Problem-Solving Treatment – Primary Care (PST-PC), is a brief, evidence-based approach that is effective with a majority of patient populations, including patients of many different cultures.
+PST teaches and empowers patients to solve the here-and-now problems contributing to their depression and helps increase their self-efficacy.

 As part of a treatment plan, PST typically involves six to ten sessions, depending on the patient’s needs.
-The first appointment is approximately one hour long (this can be split into two separate ½ hour sessions if scheduling an hour is difficult) because it includes psychoeducation and an introduction to the PST model before PST is applied.
+The first appointment is approximately one hour long (this can be split into two separate ½ hour sessions if scheduling an hour is difficult) because it includes psychoeducation and an introduction to the PST model.
 Subsequent appointments are 30 minutes long.

 Psychotherapy plays an important part in a patient's treatment plan, given patient preferences and the limitations of antidepressant medications.
 Organizations implementing an integrated care program should have capacity to offer an evidence-based psychotherapy such as PST.
 PST sessions are billable as psychotherapy visits and can be provided by a variety of certified health care providers.

 PST is the most widely used intervention to treat depression and anxiety in a primary care environment.
 Research shows it significantly improves patient outcomes in a wide range of settings and patient populations.
 PST is effective for depression among all adult populations (aged 18-100), including older adults with mild cognitive impairment.

 The document below contains selected references demonstrating the efficacy of PST in primary care.